Andrew Schoultz_1b (web).jpg

 3415 Verdugo Rd, La Casita

 Presented alongside Schoultz’s solo exhibition is an exhibition featuring Andrew Schoultz’s paintings set in context with the furniture of Alejandro DePass, all set within the domestic confines of the house adjacent to the gallery at 3415 Verdugo Rd.
 The exhibition, Domestic Views in F Sharp–a reference to both the exhibition’s setting and the tuning often used by shamans to impart their wisdom and magic by way of a specific flute tuning, strikes a different path from Schoultz’s solo yet utilizes similar tools to vastly different ends.
 Instead of employing painted installations and architectural flourishes, Schoultz and his compatriots rely on the objecthood of what they make, carefully crafted and curated within a domestic setting to set a mood, and again place the viewer in a setting that prioritizes a sense of presence in the moment.
 Pairing the beautifully finished weighty heft of a seating element or table by DePass in conjunction with a painting by Schoultz, is in itself a means of framing one’s experience, and adjacent monographs, books and related ephemera only serve to heighten the experience while relating to the inspiration and influences shared by all the artists.
 And while realized in different mediums, similarities are shared through the utilization of repetitive mark-making, in this case using a wood burner that incises indentations into both furniture and frames for paintings and works on paper alike.
+Rounding out the expansive experiential installation imagined by Schoultz and his collaborators, is an immersive sound installation by Kevin Taylor, aka ODES, which carries through and surrounds viewers across both exhibitions.

-Andrew Schoultz, Grey Owl Awaiting It's Prey, 2024, Acrylic on canvas mounted to panel, framed, 40 x 26 in.
+Andrew Schoultz, Grey Owl Awaiting It's Prey, 2024, Acrylic, Collage on paper framed, 40 x 26 in.

-Andrew Schoultz, Majestic View Of The Land Before Time, 2024, Acrylic on canvas, 52.5 x 108in.
+Andrew Schoultz, Majestic View Of The Land Before Time, 2024, Acrylic and Collage on canvas, custom frame by Snyderdepass, 52.5 x 108in.

 Alejandro DePass, Temple Stool 2024, Walnut, 18 x 39 x 31in.